International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 daps.validateIncoming=true
 ```

+### Security-related
-and add the local DAPS
+Add the local DAPS to the trusted hosts

 ```
 # Securiy-related